-The Online Harms White Paper is determined to make the UK “the safest place in the world to go online,” but fails to adequately consider the fundamental rights of online users in the process.
+The Online Harms White Paper is determined to make the UK “the safest place in the world to go online,” but it fails to adequately consider the fundamental rights of online users in the process.

-What is the White Paper proposing?
+What is the white paper proposing?

 Vague definitions of key terms

 While the paper describes at length the various “reasonable steps” companies would be required to take, it does a poor job of describing what is actually meant by “harmful content.”

 The proposal lists a table of online harms the government wants regulated.

 Of particular concern is harmful content, such as trolling and cyberbullying, that is not illegal in the UK, even if it may be unwanted.

 As Jim Killock, executive director of the Open Rights Group, told the Daily Mail, “We’re talking about banning content that the government won’t make illegal—it won’t legislate to ban it, but it wants companies to do so.

 “They’re saying, ‘We don’t like Facebook, so we’re going to give Facebook more power to regulate our content more,’ it’s a terrible irony.”

 There is also ample room for the government to expand the scope of what it considers to be harmful, regardless of that content’s legality, and it can seemingly do so without any meaningful resistance.
 The independent regulator put in charge will “set out steps that should be taken” to “tackle cyberbullying,” but this process is not explored at all.